Medical Policy: 02.04.20

-KRAS mutation analysis may be considered medically necessary to predict nonresponse to cetuximab and panitumumab in the treatment of metastatic colorectal cancer.
+KRAS and NRAS mutation analysis may be considered medically necessary to predict nonresponse to cetuximab and panitumumab in the treatment of metastatic colorectal cancer.
 Testing must be done prior to initiation of therapy.

-Testing for the BRAF V600E mutation may be considered not medically necessary to further stratify those patients with KRAS wild type tumors and to guide treatment for colorectal cancer.
+Testing for the BRAF V600E mutation may be considered medically necessary to further stratify those patients with KRAS wild type tumors and to guide treatment for colorectal cancer.
 Testing must be completed prior to therapy.

 BRAF mutation analysis with a diagnosis of stage IIIC or IV metastatic melanoma to predict nonresponse to vemurafenib, dabrafenib, or trametinib may be considered medically necessary.
 Testing must be completed prior to therapy.

 KRAS, NRAS or BRAF mutation analysis for all other indications, including but not limited to the following, is considered investigational: